Skip to main content

 Search logs

-On Astronomer, you can search for logs with a text string on the top right.
+On Astronomer, you can search for logs with a text string or date.

 Search Logs